UCI-GDIM31/class-activities-Denpa486/README.md

 ## Devlogs
 ### W1
 Write your W1 activity Devlog here.
+For this class I learn about how to connect Visual Studio and Unity.
+Hello World
 ### W2
 Create future Devlog sub-headers with the three # symbols, then write your Devlogs below them.
+###
+my Devlogs.
+Hello World

 ## Open-Source Assets
 ### W1